mlflow/mlflow/docs/source/tracking.rst

 .. note::
-    The client directly pushes artifacts to the artifact store.
+    If the mlflow server is *not configured* with the ``--serve-artifacts`` option, the client directly pushes artifacts to the artifact store.
 It does not proxy these through the tracking server.

     For this reason, the client needs direct access to the artifact store.
 For instructions on setting up these credentials, see :ref:`Artifact Stores <artifact-stores>`.